dzhurley/github-spectrum/README.md

 	// optional, defaults to 'hex'
 	type,

-	// used by color2color when `type` contains an alpha: ('rgba', 'hexa', 'hsla')
+	// used by colorcolor when `type` contains an alpha: ('rgba', 'hexa', 'hsla')
 	// optional, defaults to false
 	calculateOpacity
 );